RunestoneInteractive/RunestoneServer/pip2/source/IndefiniteIteration/ThewhileStatement.rst

    :feedback_c: Although you do not know how many iterations you loop will run before the program starts running, once you have chosen your random integer, Python knows exactly how many iterations the loop will run, so this is an example of definite iteration.

    Which type of loop can be used to perform the following iteration: You choose a positive integer at random and then print the numbers from 1 up to and including the selected integer.

-So why have two kinds of loop if ``for`` looks easier?

-In the problem sets involving the Hangman game, you have seen an example where guesses are made until either the word is guessed or health goes down to 0.
-Since the number of guesses that would be needed can't be fixed in advance, a while loop was needed rather than a for loop.

-The next example shows another indefinite iteration where we need the extra power that we get from the ``while`` loop because we can't predict in advance how many repetitions of the code block will be needed (or even whether an infinite number will be needed).

-.. index:: 3n + 1 sequence